Chronic (film): Plot

-We find that David is a male nurse.
+We find that David is a nurse.
 His first patient is Sarah, who is dying of AIDS.
 He tenderly bathes and dresses her, and manages her daily activities; for example, sends her visiting family away when she needs rest and helping prepare meals for her.

 He arrives at work one day to learn Sarah has died.
 He enters the bedroom where she has died, and cleans and dresses her one last time.
 He attends her funeral, where her niece asks him if he is free to discuss her aunt, but he declines.
 He is later in a bar where he gets into conversation with a recently engaged young girl.
 He tells her that he was married for 21 years, that his wife was called Sarah and that she died of AIDS.

 David is reassigned to an elderly stroke victim, an architect named John.
 John comes to like David, who lets John watch pornographic movies on his laptop.
 David purchases books on architecture in a bookstore, telling the bookstore assistant that he is an architect, and presents John with a picture of a house (which John had designed) as a birthday gift.

 David's boss, Robert, subsequently calls David into the agency, where he is fired as John's family is suing the agency for sexual harassment, due to John watching the pornographic movie and John having an erection whilst bathing.
 David denies the charges but admits to working extra shifts because he was attached to John.
 He tries to make one last visit but John’s daughter sends him away.